toeverything/blocksuite/packages/docs/components/editors/doc-editor.md

 ## Integration

-Like all BlockSuite editors, the doc editor UI is entirely composed of the combination of [block specs](../../guide/block-spec).
+Like all BlockSuite editors, the editor UI is entirely composed of the combination of [block specs](../../guide/block-spec).
 A specialized page block spec serves as the root node of the document and implements all top-level document UI, with main widgets also mounted on the page block.
 Accordingly, commonly used editing APIs are provided in the page service.

-To integrate and customize the doc editor, you can:
+To integrate and customize this editor, you can:

 - [Customize new block specs](../../guide/working-with-block-tree#defining-new-blocks)
 - 🚧 Configure widgets and customize new widgets